 CENTERS OF PERSONAL REHABILITATION

+Unfortunately in our country, as well as in a number of other countries, the corrections and penal system does everything to punish, but nothing to correct the criminals.
+That's why criminals make new acquaintances in the criminal world and are set free being angrier, more corrupt and with new skills of theft and deception.
 Our centers for social adaptation as well as prisons temporarily isolate a person from society.
-We often tell those who wish to come to us that we are more like a institution than a resort.
-Telling about our strict rules, daily routine, no free exit and no personal funds usually weeds out those who need somewhere to sit out, hide or wait for a while.
+We often tell those who wish to come to us that we are more like an institution than like a resort.
+Telling about our strict rules, daily routine, no free exit and no personal funds usually weeds out those who need somewhere to sit out, hide, or wait for a while.
 We seek those who really want to change something in their lives.